 Advanced study of one or more selected topics according to students' special needs and interests in the area of nursing.
 A course not listed as a regular offering in the catalog.
 Requires objectives, scope of work and plan of study specified by instructor and/or student.
-Consent of advisor and Dean of Academics.
+Consent of Department Chair and Vice President of Academic Affairs'.
 May be taken more than one time.
 (1-3)